EEE-ELEC2645/EEE-ELEC2645.github.io/docs/markdown101.md

 # Using Markdown for documentation

 Markdown is great!
-All the `readme` and this site is written in it.
+All the `readmes` in the Activities in this module and the site you are reading right now is written using it.
 A bit of familiarity would be extremely useful for your projects.

- A more in depth look can be found [on the github documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+The following is based on guides found [here](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and [here](https://github.com/lifeparticle/Markdown-Cheatsheet)

-The following is based on a guide [here](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and [here](https://github.com/lifeparticle/Markdown-Cheatsheet)
+ A more in depth look can be found [on the github documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) but the basics here are more than enough for our needs.

-You can quickly check your markdown using [this site](https://markdown-it.github.io/)
+You can quickly check your markdown by pasting it into [this site](https://markdown-it.github.io/)

 <details markdown="block">
   <summary>